javolara1/fuga-landing-ui/memory-bank/activeContext.md

   - Use `$props()` instead of `export let` for component props
   - Use `let { data } = $props()` instead of `export let data: PageData`
   - Avoid deprecated patterns like `$page` from `$app/stores`
-- **Component System**: Use the Button component for all interactive elements:
+- **Component System**: Use centralized reusable components for consistency:
+  - **Button Component** for all interactive elements:
     - Import from `$lib/components/Button.svelte`
     - Choose appropriate variant (primary, secondary, text, ghost)
     - Use size prop for consistent sizing (sm, md, lg, xl)
     - Use href prop for navigation, onclick for actions
     - Use loading and disabled states for better UX
+  - **Breadcrumb Component** for navigation paths:
+    - Import from `$lib/components/Breadcrumb.svelte`
+    - Import BreadcrumbItem type from `$lib/types`
+    - Pass array of items with label and optional href
+    - Last item automatically styled as current page (no href needed)
 - **Design System**: Black backgrounds (#000000 or #111111) with white text (#FFFFFF).
 - **Typography**: Bold, athletic typography for headings.
 - **Layout**: Clean, modern layout with strong visual hierarchy.